OpenST/ost-wallet-sdk-ios/documentation/OstWalletUI.md

 ### Set Theme Config

-Theme for OstWalletUI can be initialized by calling `setThemeConfig` API
+Theme for OstWalletUI can be initialized by calling `setThemeConfig` API.
+To define custom theme config, please refer [ThemeConfig](./ThemeConfig.md) documentation.

 **Parameters**<br/>
 &nbsp;_config: Config to use for UI_<br/>